dvln/out/README.md

 output level) and have all output remain cleanly aligned is very helpful for troubleshooting.
-Additionally, giving tool owners (or clients) the ability to control what output "levels" are active and which pieces, if any, of add-on meta-data are visible independently to each output stream adds value.
+Additionally, giving tool owners (or clients) the ability to control what output "levels" are active and which pieces, if any, of add-on meta-data are visible independently to each output stream adds value as does the ability to dump stack traces on warnings and exits if/when desired and to whichever output stream(s) desired.

-This started life as a wrapper around the Go standard 'log' library allowing two Loggers to be independently controlled (one typically writing to the screen and one to a log file), based on spf13's jwalterweatherman package (but looking to give more independent control of screen vs log file meta-data and such)... but upon further use I found 'log' to be too limiting in how it formats output and jww to be a bit too restrictive via it's io.Multiwriter use (same with log) in that I was not able to independently control the output stream levels and markup meta-data and such.
-Hence, this package was created with these goals in mind:
+Thanks much to spf13 (jwalterweatherman, etc), the Go authors (the log package) as well as Dropbox folks and their open error package.
+Ideas from these and others have been munged together to create this package.

 1. Ready for basic CLI screen output with levels out of the box, no setup
 2. Easy drop-in replacement for fmt.Print[f|ln](), plus level specific func's
 3. Trivial to "turn on" logging (output mirroring) to a temp or named log file
 4. Independent io.Writer control over the two output streams (eg: screen/logfile)
 5. Independent output level thresholds for each target (eg: screen and logfile)
-6. Independent control over flags (ie: add metadata like date/time, file/line#)
+6. Independent control over flags (eg: augment log file with date/time, file/line#, etc)
-7. Access to io.Writer for any output level (streams/markup based on curr setup)
-8. Clean alignment and handling for multi-line strings or strings w/no newlines
+7. Clean alignment and handling for multi-line strings or strings w/no newlines
-9. "Smarter" insertion of newlines into the screen or log file io.Writers
-10. Ability to limit debug/trace output to specific pkg(s) or function(s)
+8. Ability to limit debug/trace output to specific pkg(s) or function(s)
-11. Ability to easily add stack trace on non-zero exit (eg: Fatal) class errors
+9. Ability to easily add stack trace on issues/errors/fatal's (dying/non-zero or not)
-12. Attempts to be "safe" for concurrent use (currently lacks thorough testing)
+10. Goal is to be "safe" for concurrent use (if you see problems please open a git issue)
+11. Support for plugin formatters to roll your own format (can even support JSON output modes)
+12. Optional: "detailed" errors type adds stack from orig error instance, wrapping of errors

+Note: more documents on the last couple of options will be forthcoming.

 # Usage